project-sunbird/sunbird.org-docs/developer-docs/installation/resetting_userprofile.md

 2. A backup of sunbird keyspace in Cassandra DB.

 ## Configuration Parameters

-The following parameters needs to be passed as arguments for the user profile visibility reset job
+The following parameters needs to be passed as arguments for the user profile visibility reset job:

  S.No. | Parameter | Description | Example
 -------|-----------|-------------|---------